wp-plugins/wp-gallery-custom-links/readme.txt

 = Will this plugin work with my theme's galleries? =

-This plugin was designed for use with 1) WordPress's [gallery] shortcode and 2) images attached to the post/page.
+Possibly.
+WP Gallery Custom Links plugin was designed for use with
+1) WordPress's [gallery] shortcode and 2) images attached to the post/page.
 Some themes use these features, and others have their own proprietary way of saving gallery images and drawing out the gallery.
 Provided your theme meets the criteria above, the plugin *should* work with it.

+= Will this plugin work with NextGen galleries? =

+No, this plugin is *not* compatible with NextGen galleries.
+WP Gallery Custom Links was designed for use with 1) WordPress's [gallery] shortcode and 2) images attached to the post/page.
+NextGen galleries uses its own [nggallery] etc. shortcodes that function outside of the WordPress [gallery] shortcode.

 == Screenshots ==